oscdoctest/Qi-Docs/docs/Searching.rst

 Qi Stream tags
 --------------

 QiStream objects support a collection of strings called *Tags*.
 Tags allow you to augment QiStreams with additional information, making it easier to classify, identify, and search for individual streams.
-The example below shows a stream being created that has the tags “Depth”, “Temperature”, and “operations” defined.
+The previous example showed a stream being created that has the tags “Depth”, “Temperature”, and “operations” defined.